-If you wish to plan a styled wedding shoot but really don't know where to start, here are a few tips and you can also get my free Styled Shoot Guide at the bottom of this post full of information to help you with your Styled Wedding Shoot.
+If you wish to plan a styled wedding shoot but really don't know where to start, here are a few tips and shortly I will be publishing an updated Styled Shoot Guide on my resources page, you can sign up to be notified when this is online.

 Firstly let's take a look at the statistics, 24% of couples will book their wedding in the next three months, 26% will book within the next six months.
 This leaves around another 50% who are looking to book within the year.
 Your business needs to be out in front of them and looking fabulous.